 If you have never participated or organized a scientific working group before or have been involved in working groups in the past but would like to work with NCEAS staff to hone your ideas and proposal, we are here to support you through the proposal process.
-Please reach out to our staff (gulfeco@nceas.ucsb.edu) or sign up for one of our office hours (Wednesdays 12-1pm CDT) to discuss the proposal process and your unique ideas for a working group.
+You can review this helpful Proposal Planning Guidance document, and you are strongly encouraged to reach out to our staff (gulfeco@nceas.ucsb.edu) or sign up for one of our office hours (Wednesdays 12-1pm CDT) to discuss the proposal process and your unique ideas for a working group.